Ragdata/.dotfiles/dotware/README.md

 > [!warning]
 >If you discover any issue regarding the security of this project, please disclose that information responsibly by sending a [security advisory][advisory].  **PLEASE DO NOT CREATE AN ISSUE OR DISCUSSION TOPIC.**  You can read more about this project's security policies [HERE][security]

-While I always good security practices, 100% security can never be guaranteed in any software package.  `Dotfiles` is provided AS IS, and without warranty.
+While I always good security practices, 100% security can never be guaranteed in any software package.  `Dotware` is provided AS IS, and without warranty.
 You can find more details in the [LICENSE](LICENSE) file included with this repository.

 [`^ Top`](#top)